adlnet/xapi-profiles/xapi-profiles-communication.md

 failure | original statements  | pattern failed to match statements.
 Note: if an optional or zeroOrMore pattern is directly inside an alternates pattern, it is possible for failure to be returned when partial is correct, due to decidability issues.

 A pattern only matches if it matches greedily.
 That is, each optional, zeroOrMore, oneOrMore, and alternate pattern MUST always be considered to match the maximum length possible before considering any patterns later in a sequence.
-That is, no backtracking is allowed.
+No backtracking is allowed.
 This constrains useful statement patterns, but guarantees efficient processing, as once a statement is matched it does not need to be reconsidered (except in cases where it is part of an ultimately unmatched alternate).
 When checking previously collected statements for matching a pattern, ordering MUST be based on timestamp.
 In the event two or more statements have identical timestamps, any order within those statements is allowed.
 When checking statements for matching a pattern upon receipt, ordering MUST be based on receipt order insofar as that can be determined.
 If statements are received in the same batch and they are being checked upon receipt, within the batch statements MUST be ordered first by timestamp, and if timestamps are the same, by order within the statement array, with lower indices earlier.

 ## Libraries

-Any library that implements the algorithms given here will be an xAPI Profile Processor library.
+Any library that implements the algorithms given here, exposing all of the listed functions, will be an xAPI Profile Processor library.

-For each of the library operations, the Profile Server will provide web APIs that are strongly Not Recommended for production usage, but are suitable for experimentation and demonstration.
+For each of the `validates`, and `follows`, the Profile Server will provide web APIs that are strongly Not Recommended for production usage, but are suitable for experimentation and demonstration.

-One URL will be at /validate_templates, and the other at /validate_patterns.
+Their URL paths will be /validate_templates and /validate_patterns, respectively.
 The first will take a single xAPI statement and a profile specified by id, specified in POST variables as “statement” and “profile”.
 The second will take an array of xAPI statements and a profile specified by id, both specified in POST variables as “statements” and “profile”.
-Both will check if the single statement or sequence of statements matches any template or pattern in the profile given.

 Both will perform the algorithms above and return 204 on successful validation and 400 on failure, with descriptive comments attached on failure.

-TODO: figure out if the profile parameter is really needed, consider return values that are the array of profiles with a matching template or pattern, or maybe even the templates or patterns themselves?